yalmip/yalmip.github.io/_examples/lpvstatefeedback.md

+---
+layout: single
+excerpt: "Let YALMIP do the hard work"
+title: State feedback design for LPV system
+tags: [Robust optimization, Semidefinite programming]
+comments: true
+date: '2016-09-16'
+header:
+  teaser: "polytopicsystem.png"
+image:
+  feature: lofberg.jpg
+  teaser: lofberg.jpg
+  thumb: lofberg.jpg
+---

 This example illustrates an application of the [Tutorials.RobustOptimization | robust optimization feature].
 The main focus of this example is uncertain semidefinite constraints.

 For the example to work, you must have [Solvers.MPT | MPT] installed.